cseanburns/news-study/README.md

 # News Study

 **This repository produced one paper.
-See the linke to the *First Monday* paper below.
+See the link to the *First Monday* paper below.
 Future papers based on this project will be based on different repositories.
 This repo is now in archive (read-only) mode.**